AlexanderMS/throttle-repeat/README.md

 Repeatedly executes a given `task` at a given maximum `rate` (in milliseconds) `until` a given condition is true.

 Optionally, accepts `reducer` and `initialValue` to reduce results of each iteration.

-Allows for a non-constant rate depending on the most recent execution.
+Allows for variable rates (based on the most recent iteration).

 ## Usage
 ```javascript